-Using a damp cloth or sponge, apply the cleaner on the scratches and rub vigorously in the same direction as the fine metal texture.
+To remove scratches from stainless steel, use a damp cloth or sponge to apply the cleaner.
+Rub vigorously in the same direction as the fine metal texture.

-Check your progress by rinsing the cleaner with a wet sponge every once in a while to see if the scratches disappear.
+Periodically check your progress by rinsing the cleaner with a wet sponge to see if the scratches disappear.

-If the technique eliminates scratches, a layer of stainless steel polish or olive oil can be applied.
+If the scratches are eliminated, you can apply a layer of stainless steel polish or olive oil.